garrandall/popular-music-data/tracks/i-remember-you-frank-ifield.md

 I remember, too
 A distant bell
 And stars that fell
-Like the rain out of the blue-ooh-ooh-ooh-hoo-hoo-hoo!
+Like the rain out of the blue-ohoohhoho-hoo-hoo!

 When my life is through
 And the angels ask me to recall
 The thrill of it all
-Then I will tell them I remember you-ooh!
+Then I will tell them I remember you-oh

 I remember, too
 A distant bell
 And stars that fell
-Just like the rain out of the blue-ooh-ooh-ooh-hoo-hoo-hoo!
+Just like the rain out of the blue-ohoohhoho-hoo-hoo!

 When my life is through
 And the angels ask me to recall